core-wg/href/draft-ietf-core-href.md

-: If the CRI reference contains a `host-name` or `host-ip` item, the authority component of the URI reference consists of a host subcomponent, optionally followed by a colon (":") character and a port subcomponent.
+: If the CRI reference contains a `host-name` or `host-ip` item, the authority component of the URI reference consists of a host subcomponent, optionally followed by a colon (":") character and a port subcomponent, optionally preceded by a `userinfo` subcomponent.
   Otherwise, the authority component is unset.

   The host subcomponent consists of the value of the `host-name` or `host-ip` item.

+  The `userinfo` subcomponent, if present, is turned into a single string by joining the elements separated by colons (":") and appending a "@".
+Otherwise, both the subcomponent and the "@" sign are omitted.
+  Any character in the value of the `userinfo` elements that is not in the set of unreserved characters ({{Section 2.3 of RFC3986}}) or "sub-delims" ({{Section 2.2 of RFC3986}}) MUST be percent-encoded.

   The `host-name` is turned into a single string by joining the elements separated by dots (".").
-  Any character in the value of a `host-name` item that is not in the set of unreserved characters ({{Section 2.3 of RFC3986}}) or "sub-delims" ({{Section 2.2 of RFC3986}}) MUST be percent-encoded.
+  Any character in the elements of a `host-name` item that is a dot ("."), or not in the set of unreserved characters ({{Section 2.3 of RFC3986}}) or "sub-delims" ({{Section 2.2 of RFC3986}}) MUST be percent-encoded.